 Why Ohio County, KY

 Ohio County, KY is full of natural beauty, outdoor adventure, and has deep roots in the coal mining industry.
-Known as the birthplace of bluegrass, Ohio County borders south of the Ohio River and is made up of 6 cities including Beaver Dam, Hartford, Fordsville, Centertown, Rockport, McHenry, and the unincorporated town of Rosine, where the Monroe Farm produced the genre of music known as Bluegrass.
+Known as the birthplace of bluegrass, Ohio County is made up of 6 cities including Beaver Dam, Hartford, Fordsville, Centertown, Rockport, McHenry, and the unincorporated town of Rosine, where the Monroe Farm produced the genre of music known as Bluegrass.
 Ohio County is unique for rural communities in that we have an available co-working space, remote work training programs, a vibrant downtown that surpasses most rural communities, and we offer a logistical advantage for supply chains of multiple industries.
+Bluegrass Crossings Business Centre, located in Ohio County, hosts the largest build-ready pad in the state of Kentucky, with more than 1,000 acres of available industrial property.

 We’re a Growing Tourist Destination